dmulyalin/NORFAB/README.md

 # Features

-- Run anywhere - locally on Windows, MAC or Linux, in a container, on a VM, in the cloud, centralized or distributed
+- Run Anywhere - locally on Windows, MAC or Linux, in a container, on a VM, in the cloud, centralized or distributed
-- Extend anything - extendability is the core of the NORFAB
+- Extend Anything - extendability is in the core of NORFAB
-- Integrate with everything - Python API, REST API, CLI northbound interfaces
+- Integrate with Everything - Python API, REST API, CLI northbound interfaces
-- Manage anything - develop your own services or use built-in to manage your devices and services
+- Manage Anything - develop your own services or use built-in to manage your network infrastructure
 - Model and data driven - Pydantic models for API, validation and documentation
+- Automate Anything - we mean it, sky is the limit on what you can do with NORFAB automating your networks

 # The IDEA